jobnow/challengestocksports/README.md

 But as always, if you have any other project that you want be based on, please do it.

 ## Submitting the solution
 Fork this repository to a repository on your own github account and add the solution there.
-Show good branching and committing strategy, open a pull request with the solution to the branch **react-native**, and add Lucas as a reviewer (@bolacha).
+Show good branching and committing strategy, open a pull request with the solution to the branch **react-native**, and add Gabriela as a reviewer (@gabrieladias99).
 It should be clear how to build and run the project locally.

 ## Bonus (don't need to be in the below specific order)